Les élémens

 Les Élémens (The Elements), or Ballet des élémens, is an opéra-ballet by the French composers André Cardinal Destouches and Michel Richard Delalande (or de Lalande).
 It has a prologue and four entrées (as well as, originally, a celebratory epilogue later removed).
 The libretto was written by Pierre-Charles Roy.
 It was styled "the third ballet danced by the king" because the 11-year-old Louis XV performed dance divertissements in it, as he had already done in the previous ballets, L'inconnu by various authors (including Delalande and Destouches), and Les folies de Cardenio by Delalande, both staged at court in 1720.

 Composition

 Destouches was responsible for most of the music.
 It has never been ascertained how much each composer contributed to the composition.
-In a 1726 letter, Destouches wrote to Antonio I, Prince of Monaco: "We were ordered to work in partnership; he [Delalande] wrote very fine things whose details I implore you to spare me, for he demanded of me that we should be covered by the same cloak".
+In a 1726 letter, Destouches wrote to Antonio I, Prince of Monaco: "We were ordered to work in partnership; he [Delalande] wrote very fine things whose details I implore you to spare me, for he demanded of me that we be covered by the same cloak".
 Delalande probably wrote the overture, much of the prologue and some parts of the first entrée.
 Jean Balon provided the choreography.

 Les Élémens has the typical structure of the opéra-ballet: its four entrées are musically and dramatically independent, but topically related to one another.
 Its subject matter, however – gods, heroes and ancient Romans – relates it more to the special type of opéra-ballet called "ballet-héroïque".